aplteam/Tatin/docs/TatinUserSettings.md

 * `maintainer`
 * `source`

-These define the defaults when a new package is created.
+These define the defaults to be used when a new package is created.